EnScale: Temporally-consistent multivariate generative downscaling via proper scoring rules: Variability in 's samples

 \subsection{Coarse-scale vs. local-scale variability}

 \ourmethod naturally allows us to separate sources of variability on different scales, as it splits the full GCM-RCM map into two steps.
 First, the \textit{coarse model} maps GCM predictors to average-pooled RCM data and second, the \textit{super-resolution model} learns the distribution of the high-resolution target given the average-pooled predictors (Fig.~\ref{fig:methods:2step}).
-This means we can split the full variability into contributions from the two paths: (i) coarse-scale variability, quantifying uncertainties in the pooled RCM data given GCM inputs, and (ii) local-scale variability, capturing variance in high-resolution RCM fields when conditioned on their coarse averages (see Sec.~\ref{sec:methods:variability:coarse-super} for the formal variance decomposition).
+This means we can split the full variability into contributions from the two parts: (i) coarse-scale variability, quantifying uncertainties in the pooled RCM data given GCM inputs, and (ii) local-scale variability, capturing variance in high-resolution RCM fields when conditioned on their coarse averages (see Sec.~\ref{sec:methods:variability:coarse-super} for the formal variance decomposition).

-For a first qualitative insight, we first compare \ourmethod's full GCM-RCM map (as in the examples in Fig.~\ref{fig:results:samples-all}) with examples from the pure \textit{super-resolution model}.
-Using average-pooled versions of the target RCM data as inputs, \ourmethod's samples agree very closely with the target (see Fig.~\ref{fig:results:variability:pure-super}).
-The different samples show only small discrepancies on a local scale and variability is greatly reduced in this case compared to the full GCM-RCM model.
+For a first qualitative insight, we present samples of the pure \ourmethod's \textit{super-resolution model}, where average-pooled versions of the target RCM data are used as inputs and the coarse correction step is bypassed.
+In this setup, the samples agree very closely with the target (see Fig.~\ref{fig:results:variability:pure-super}), and show much smaller variability than the samples from \ourmethod's full GCM-RCM map (as shown in Fig.~\ref{fig:results:samples-all}).
+The different samples from the \textit{super-resolution model} show only small discrepancies on a local scale and variability is greatly reduced in this case compared to the full GCM-RCM model.
 This highlights that the full RCM emulation is a very different task from a pure super-resolution setup.
 In addition, it indicates that variability between GCM and RCM on coarse scales is a main source of the mismatches that we observed in samples by \ourmethod (see Fig.~\ref{fig:results:samples-all}) and benchmarks (see Fig.~\ref{fig:appendix:analogues} -- \ref{fig:appendix:gan}).